Chinese armour

-Chinese armour was predominantly lamellar from the Warring States period (481 BC–221 BC) onward, prior to which animal parts such as rhinoceros hide, rawhide, and turtle shells were used for protection.
-Lamellar armour was supplemented by scale armour since the Warring States period or earlier.
-Partial plate armour was popular from the Northern and Southern dynasties (420–589), and mail and mountain pattern armour from the Tang dynasty (618–907).
-Chain mail had been known since the Han Dynasty, but did not see widespread production or battlefield use, and may have seen as "exotic foreign armor" used as a display of wealth for wealthier officers and soldiers.
+Chinese armour is any of various types of protective gear used in China prior to the modern era.
+Lamellar armour predominated from the Warring States period (481 BC–221 BC) until the Ming dynasty (1368–1644).
+Before lamellar, personal armour in China consisted of animal parts such as rhinoceros hide, rawhide, and turtle shells.
+Lamellar armour was supplemented by other forms of armour such as scale since the Warring States period or earlier.
+Large metal plates worn over the chest and back, known as "cord and plaque" armour, was used from the Northern and Southern dynasties (420–589) to the Tang dynasty (618–907).
+Evidence of mail and mountain pattern armour started appearing from the Tang dynasty onward, although they never supplanted lamellar as the primary type of body armour.
+Chain mail had been known since the Han dynasty (202 BC – 220 AD), but did not see widespread production.
+Mail was used infrequently and may have been seen as "exotic foreign armor" used to display the wealth of rich officers and soldiers.
 During the Ming dynasty (1368–1644), brigandine began to supplant lamellar armour and was used to a great degree into the Qing dynasty (1644–1912).
 By the 19th century most Qing armour, which was of the brigandine type, were purely ceremonial, having kept the outer studs for aesthetic purposes, and omitted the protective metal plates.

 Ancient armour

 Shang dynasty (c.
 1600 BC–c.
 1046 BC)

-The earliest archaeological evidence of armour in China dates to the Shang dynasty.
-These were either breastplates made of shell tied together or a one-piece rawhide or leather breastplate.
+The earliest archaeological evidence of armor in China dates to the Shang dynasty.
+These were either breastplates made of shell tied together or a one-piece rawhide or [partially tanned] leather breastplate.
 Helmets were made of bronze and often sported elaborate designs consisting of animal motifs.
-Armour was almost exclusively for nobles; regular folks had little to no protection and more commonly used a hide covered shield made of wood or bamboo.
+Armour was almost exclusively for nobles; regular folks had little to no protection and more commonly used a hide-covered shield made of wood or bamboo.

 Zhou dynasty (c.
 1046 BC–256 BC)

-Armour in the Zhou dynasty consisted of either a sleeveless coat of rhinoceros or buffalo hide, or leather scale armour.
+Armour in the Zhou dynasty consisted of either a sleeveless coat of rhinoceros or buffalo hide, or rawhide/leather scale armour.
 Helmets were largely similar to Shang predecessors but less ornate.
 Chariot horses were sometimes protected by tiger skins.